sfc-gh-jsun/blogs_and_quickstarts/medium_fraud_detection_using_Snowflake_streams/medium_blog_fraud_detection.md

 -- Verify the assignment
 SELECT * FROM fraud_alerts WHERE alert_id = 'FA001';

--- 5. Analyst raises the risk level to HIGH, email sent UPDATE fraud_alerts
+-- 5. Analyst raises the risk level to HIGH, email sent, , check your inbox to verify UPDATE fraud_alerts
 SET risk_level = 'HIGH'
 WHERE alert_id = 'FA001';